 Access to API Server

 By default, an internal-facing SLB instance is created for the Kubernetes API server of the cluster.
 You can modify the specification of the SLB instance.
-For more information, see Instance specifications.
+For more information, see Instance types.

-Important If you delete the SLB instance, you cannot access the API server of the cluster.
+If you delete the SLB instance, you cannot access the Kubernetes API server of the cluster.

 Select or clear Expose API Server with EIP.
 The ACK API server provides multiple HTTP-based RESTful APIs, which can be used to create, delete, modify, query, and monitor resources, such as pods and Services.